deta/space-docs/src/content/docs/publish/releasing.md

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width:600px;" src="/docs_assets/publish/releasing-3.png"/></div>

 The release notes are shown to everyone who installed an earlier copy of the app before they update it.
-They are also be displayed in the **What’s New** section of your app’s Discovery page.
+They are also be displayed in the **What's New** section of your app's Discovery page.

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width:600px;" src="/docs_assets/publish/releasing-2.png"/></div>